cd/cd.github.io/articles/covid-19-and-the-principle-of-exponential-growth.md

 [I developed a tool that does exactly these calculations and creates such a chart](https://cd.github.io/covid-19-calculator/).
 This gives an impressive sense of what the actual number of infections is and what exponential growth means.

 If you want to know more about the topic, I recommend [this article](https://medium.com/@tomaspueyo/coronavirus-act-today-or-people-will-die-f4d3d9cd99ca).
 Thanks for the inspiration @tomaspueyo!

+**Addendum from 30-03-2020**

+To make it clear: Of course, this is a purely analytical, but correct approach.
+Unfortunately, the reality has no constant input parameters.
+By interrupting the infection chains or quarantine regulations, the doubling time, which is included as an exponent in the equation, is changed.
+Likewise, if the health system is overloaded, the mortality rate increases.